DickersonLab/IDCC-SAM/README.md

+This is the official code repository for IDCC-SAM (Immunocytochemistry Dataset Cell Counting-Segment Anything Model), a pipeline leveraging SAM's zero-shot capability for cell counting in Immunocytochemistry images without a need for manual labels.

+IDCC-SAM utilizes the Meta AI's Segment Anything Model (SAM), pretrained on a 11 million images and 1.1billion masks, to segment and count cells in Immunocytochemistry cellular images.

+To reproduce our results, you may follow the steps below:

 **Step 1: Pre-process Images**

 A.	Run the “IDCC-SAM Images Train-Test Split” notebook in the “preprocessing” folder.
 This code does the following: